ms-iot/remote-wiring/README.md

 However, devices like an Arduino are fundamentally limited by the single-threaded nature of a microcontroller.
 Remote Arduino brings together all of the physical control of an Arduino and the supercharged software abilities of Windows devices such as multi-threading, native file systems, simple internet access, and more.

 ###Windows 10
-Windows 10 introduces the concept of a [Universal Application Platform (UAP)](https://dev.windows.com/en-us/develop/building-universal-windows-apps).
+Windows 10 introduces the concept of a [Universal Windows Platform (UWP)](https://dev.windows.com/en-us/develop/building-universal-windows-apps).
 This means that developers can produce one solution that will work on any device running Windows 10, including Windows Phone 10 and Raspberry Pi 2.
 By including the **Windows Remote Arduino** library in your solution, you can turn any Windows device into a remote programming surface for your Arduino!
 Now it is possible to use the power of the Windows 10 operating system to open up a whole new set of advanced capabilities (and maker projects!) through the use of multi-threading, data storage, internet access, and natural user experiences.

 #Structure
 The implementation is a three layer cake, where each layer provides an entry-point exposed as a Windows Runtime Component.
 A Maker can choose to use the topmost layer (RemoteWiring) which exposes an interface nearly identical to Arduino Wiring for all basic instructions like GPIO and communication to other devices through I2C.
 The vast majority of makers will likely never need more.
 However, a Maker can also choose to interface with the Firmata layer directly for creating [advanced behaviors](advanced.md) for all of those crazy creative ideas that you are bound to come up with.